 The Lummi Nation Department of Health (DOH) Support (National Shellfish Sanitation Program [NSSP]) Project is administered and implemented through the Lummi Water Resources Division (LWRD), a division within the Lummi Natural Resources Department (LNR), contained under the Lummi Indian Business Council (LIBC).
 An organizational chart of the individuals participating in the DOH Support (NSSP) Project and laboratories providing analytical services is provided in the QMP.
-A complete and detailed discussion of the structure of the WQM Program, including organization charts identifying the components of all projects part of the WQM Program and individuals participating in the projects are provided in the WQM Program QMP (LWRD 2018d).
+A complete and detailed discussion of the structure of the WQM Program, including organization charts identifying the components of all projects part of the WQM Program and individuals participating in the projects are provided in the WQM Program QMP (LWRD 2021c).

 The Water Resources Specialist II is the primary staff person responsible for DOH Support (NSSP) Project coordination, including maintaining the official, approved QAPP.
-The Water Resources Specialist II and Water Resources Technician II are responsible for implementing the DOH Support (NSSP) Project.
-The Water Resources Specialist II supervises the Water Resources Technician II and provides approval and oversight of the DOH Support (NSSP) Project.
-The Water Resources Specialist II/Planner is responsible for coordination with the DOH Public Health Laboratory, and is the primary contact person at LWRD for coordination with the DOH Environmental Health Specialist IV for scheduling (see QMP for organizational chart).
+The Water Resources Specialist II, Water Resources Technician II, and Natural Resources Technician II are responsible for implementing the DOH Support (NSSP) Project.
+The Water Resources Specialist II supervises the Water Resources Technician II and Natural Resources Technician II and provides approval and oversight of the DOH Support (NSSP) Project.
 The Water Resources Manager evaluates compliance with project goals and makes recommendations to the LNR Director and Deputy Director, who make decisions based upon data collected as part of this project.
 The Database Manager created and maintains the Water Database and is the primary staff member responsible for database training and documentation.